 Feb 19: Wednesday: 12:15PM – 1:15PM – Exadata SIG panel with Alex Fatkulin.

 In the next few days I’ll be at RMOUG 2012 training days! and I’ll be again presenting the topic so dear to my heart.
-Mining the AWR I’ve updated the material with a couple of new research and findings, some of them are as follows:
+Mining the AWR

 I will be leaving to Denver in few days to talk about the following presentations in RMOUG 2012.
 Stop by and say hello to me if you intend to attend RMOUG training days.

 My sessions in RMOUG 2012 are

 I’m following up on a conference almost half a year later — try to bet that!
 Actually, this blog post was written more than 3 months ago and was sitting in my drafts waiting the moment I understand why I really wrote it.
 3 months later… I still don’t know but I thought I should [...]

 My favorite mode of life is being busy doing something that I enjoy and that I know, beyond a doubt, is the Right Thing to be doing.
 Any hour I get to spend in that zone is a precious gift.